-It is estimated that between 300,000 and 350,000 people in the United States have Down Syndrome.
-In the State of Connecticut approximately 2,400 people have Down Syndrome.
-This number would represent 14% of the CT DDS population.
+It is estimated that between 300,000 and 350,000 people in the United States have Down syndrome.
+In the State of Connecticut approximately 2,400 people have Down syndrome.
+This number would represent 16% of the CT DDS population.

-This year respiratory failure was the leading cause of death for persons with Down Syndrome (62%) followed by aspiration pneumonia and cardiac arrest.
+This year respiratory failure was the leading cause of death for persons with Down syndrome (55%) followed by aspiration pneumonia and cardiac arrest.
+(Table 15)